What Changes Are in Store for Mortgages in Spain in 2026?

 What to consider when taking out a mortgage in 2026

-- Keep payments manageable: as a rule of thumb, avoid committing more than ~30% of income to monthly mortgage payments.
+- Keep payments manageable: as a rule of thumb, many buyers aim to keep payments at ~30% (or less) of household income.

-- Compare offers: mortgage pricing and conditions vary significantly between banks and brokers.
+- Compare offers properly: pricing and conditions vary significantly between banks and brokers.

-- Stress test your budget: if you choose variable or mixed, plan for higher payments after the fixed period ends.
+- Stress-test your plan: if you choose mixed or variable, plan for higher payments once the fixed period ends.

 - Property transfer tax (ITP) or VAT (IVA), depending on the property